Architecture of Saudi Arabia: Architecture in the Central and Northern Region

-Eastern province of Saudi Arabia
+Architecture in the Eastern Region

-It is located in the eastern region, it is a hot humid region along the Persian Gulf.
+In the eastern region, it is a hot humid region along the Persian Gulf.
 It has the extreme weather which means in summer months it is hot and dry and has a high rate of humidity temperature day and night.

 The traditional house in this region has a courtyard style and the arcade balcony around the house.
-Due to the harsh climate, the height of the typical house in the eastern region is one to three stories high and the building is very compact, resulting in a narrow passage between the house and the house.
+Due to the harsh climate, the height of the typical house in the eastern region is one to three stories high and the building is very compact, resulting in a narrow passages between houses.
 The wall of this type of houses is thicker than other types which have better heat resistant and has the effect of insulating.
 The way to create natural ventilation by installation wind catchers.

 Asir region

 The Asir region, it is a high mountains province to the southwest side and it has the Mediterranean climates which characteristics are dry summers and rainy winter.

 The Asir houses are commonly built on the high mountains province due to its geographical location.
 Climatic conditions promoted the emergence of architectural society.
 The building normally makes up by one ground and two upper floors which can provide shelter for man and tamed animals.
 The main sitting room is on the first floor, while the top floor is the kitchen and bedroom, at the same time the open terrace is also added to the upper floor for wash purpose.
 In each house there is at least one room used for male reception, which separates from female quarters and family living rooms.
 The staircase occupies the middle of the house and material of the staircase is mud and use wooden beams to sustained.